l7aur/dbtry4/README.md

 is processed.
 This means Java asks about three queries: how many rows, how many columns and fetch the data itself.
 The first two queries are needed because
 I decided to use a JTable whose constructor requires a matrix of predefined dimensions.
 Because the data type a JTable asks for is String I had to give up displaying any kind of pictures because trying to do that would require a lot of additional logic I did not find that relevant for what I tried to achieve.
-I created some new utility classes such as: MyTable, Tuple, Screens and UserInterface that help me simplify relationships between various gui items.
+I created some new utility classes such as: MyTable, Tuple, Screens and UserInterface etc. that help me simplify relationships between various gui items.
 For example Tuple is a class that is, more or less, a wrap for a String-type matrix, storing its dimensions and the matrix data.
 It proved useful when fetching data from the database (inside queries tuple-type objects are created, set and sent to display-inside-a-screen methods).
 ### Database